How Many Hawaiian Islands To Visit

 How many islands you can visit depends on how many days you have for your trip to Hawaii.
 My recommendation, if you have seven days or less for your total trip, is to go only to Maui.
 If you have at least 10 days total, you can go to two islands, for which I would suggest 7 days on Maui and 3 days on either Oahu or the Big Island.
-If you have at least two weeks for your trip, I would spend 7 days on Maui, and 3 days on Oahu and 4 days on either the Big Island or Kauai.
+If you have at least two weeks for your trip, I would spend 7 days on Maui, 3 days on Oahu, and 4 days on either the Big Island of Kauai.

 Main sights on each of the four main islands:

 Maui – Haleakala crater, Road to Hana, Lahaina town, Upcountry, Iao Valley, whale watching (winter), lavender farm.
+They share all kinds of tips about the island (as well as other outer islands.)

-Kauai – fern grotto, Waimea canyon.
+Kauai – Na Pali Coast, Waimea canyon.

 Why not see more islands even if your trip is shorter?
 Two reasons: